M270 Multiple Launch Rocket System: Rockets and missiles

-The M270 system can fire MLRS Family Of Munition (MFOM) rockets and artillery missiles, which are manufactured and used by a number of platforms and countries.
+The M270 system can fire MLRS Family of Munitions (MFOM) rockets and artillery missiles, which are manufactured and used by a number of platforms and countries.
 These include:

 MLRS

 M26 and M28 rocket production began in 1980.
 Until 2005 they were the only rockets available for the M270 system.
-When production of the M26 series ceased in 2001 a total of 506,718 rockets had been produced.
+When production of the M26 series ceased in 2001, a total of 506,718 rockets had been produced.
 Each rocket pod contains 6 identical rockets.
-M26 rockets and its derivatives were removed from the US Army's active inventory in June 2009, due to their submunitions not satisfying a July 2008 Department of Defense policy directive on cluster munitions issued under President George W. Bush that US cluster munitions that result in a rate of more than a 1% of unexploded ordnance must be destroyed by the end of 2018.
-(The United States is not a party to the Convention on Cluster Munitions which prohibits them).
-In November 2017, the Trump administration replaced the July 2008 policy directive on cluster munitions with a new policy directive, which abandoned the requirement to destroy cluster munitions by the end of 2018 and gave Unified Combatant Command commanders the authority to approve employing cluster munitions.
-The last use of M26 rockets occurred during Operation Iraqi Freedom in 2003.
+The M26 rocket and its derivatives were removed from the US Army's active inventory in June 2009, as they did not satisfy a July 2008 Department of Defense policy directive, issued under President George W. Bush, that US cluster munitions that leave more than 1% of submunitions as unexploded ordnance must be destroyed by the end of 2018.
+(The United States is not a party to the Convention on Cluster Munitions, which prohibits them).
+The last use of the M26 rocket prior to its use with the GLSDB occurred during Operation Iraqi Freedom in 2003.